Why Do I Need A Guitar Stand? And Which Stand Should I Choose?

 A guitar on a guitar stand is super-convenient to access in a limited amount of time.
 We live busy lives, and sometimes we can only spare a few minutes to get some practice in.
 The easier it is to pick up and play, the better.
 By storing your guitar on a stand, your guitar is also more likely to be in tune when you pick it up because the tuners will not have moved while doing the hokey pokey with your gig bag.

-Guitars look really great (in our biased opinion), so it's pretty cool to have a guitar as an artistic accent in a room.
+Guitars look really great (in our biased opinion), so it's pretty cool to have a guitar as an artistic accent in a room!
 Many guitarists are attracted to an instrument because of its aesthetics, so you should show it off!
 Guitar stands allow your guitars to stand proudly in the room.
 If you'd like to use your guitar in a more decorative way, you might even want to use a wall-mounted guitar hook.
-Just try to keep it out of direct sunlight as much as you can - this could cause warping if the temperature fluctuations are big enough.
+Just try to keep the guitar out of direct sunlight as much as you can - this could cause warping if the temperature fluctuations are big enough, and the UV light can affect the finish.

 Types of Guitar Stand - Which Guitar Stand Should I Choose?

 The A-frame guitar stand is one of the simplest designs, and it is often used in guitar stores.
 It's sturdy and compact, with an easy mechanism that can fold away for storage or transport.
-Artist Guitars sells 3 different A-frame stands.
-One for acoustic guitars (click here for more info), one for electric guitars (click here for more info), and one universal guitar stand that can handle both (click here for more info).
+Artist Guitars makes 3 different A-frame stands.
+One for acoustic guitars , one for electric guitars, and one universal guitar stand that can handle both.
 Choose this type of guitar stand if you have one guitar, if you'd like to have one guitar in every room, or if you need something that's easy to transport.

 If you have (or are planning to have) more than one guitar, it might be a good idea to buy a guitar stand that can hold multiple guitars.
 This is convenient to have in a studio environment, where you can grab whichever guitar would best suit the song you're working on.
 This type of stand removes the dilemma of which guitar to display while the others are stored out of sight.
-At Artist Guitars, we have multi-stands that can hold 3 guitars (click here for more info), 5 guitars (click here for more info), or even 7 guitars (click here for more info).
+At Artist Guitars, we have multi-stands that can hold 3 guitars, 5 guitars, or even 7 guitars.

 If you have limited floor space, or if you'd like to use your guitars for a decorative touch, you might want to use a wall-mounted guitar hook.
 These are not as universal as A-frame or multi-stands, since headstock shapes and neck profiles vary between different models.
 Some of these self-adjust, but not all of them do, so consider bringing your guitar along when you're looking for a wall-mounted stand option.
-Artist Guitars sells our own wall-mounted guitar hooks (click here for more info), and there are other brands available at Artist Guitars too.
+We stock our own wall-mounted guitar hooks with a wooden mount and locking brackets, or with a metal bracket, and there are other brands available at Artist Guitars too.